 Choosing a pattern for your stair runner

-In terms of colour, go for bold stripes or a pattern to make a statement, or neutrals for a more subtle finish.
-Choose your runner before you choose your paint colour, as you can then opt for a colour that draws out the more subtle tones of your runner.
+In terms of color, go for bold stripes or a pattern to make a statement, or neutrals for a more subtle finish.
+Choose your runner before you choose your paint color, as you can then opt for a color that draws out the more subtle tones of your runner.

-The rooms that lead off from the hall and stairs ought to have a similar colour scheme, though not necessarily the exact same shade.
+The rooms that lead off from the hall and stairs ought to have a similar color scheme, though not necessarily the exact same shade.